 Participants can opt to book just this day long workshop, day 1 (the previous day) or both.

-This workshop starts and finishes on the village green, but will be sited in various locations around the village throughout the day.
+This workshop starts and finishes at the Ticket Office next to the village green, but will be sited in various locations around the village throughout the day.

 Suitable for all abilities

 Tickets go on sale to the general public through the website at 10am on Friday 9th April and to Benefactors of the festival 1 week earlier at 10am on Good Friday